Applicable for Purchasing activity carried out as well as carried out at HO, all location as well as carried out at all sites.

 - There has been no change in the vendor profile over the last 1 year.

-6.2.2 The company will endeavour to procure mainly from approved vendors.
+6.2.2 The company will endeavor to procure mainly from approved vendors.
 Based on the market research conducted and other sources i.e. reference from the third party, business associates, the procurement department will invite the identified vendors for registration with the company.

 6.2.3 Vendors will be approached and requested to submit their profiles and product details.
 The purchase department will screen the vendors on the basis of the following parameters: